George Tsokos, MD, Laboratory

-The Tsokos laboratory is interested in studies of immune cell signaling and gene transcription in human SLE, as well as in mechanisms of tissue injury.
-By exploring the molecular origin of the multiple immune cell abnormalities in SLE, the studies identify novel biomarkers for the diagnosis of the disease and therapeutic targets.
+The Tsokos laboratory is engaged in cutting-edge research into immune cell signaling and gene transcription in human SLE as well as mechanisms of tissue injury.
+By exploring the molecular origin of the multiple immune cell abnormalities in SLE, the lab is helping to identify novel biomarkers for the diagnosis of the disease and therapeutic targets.

 1. Ubiquitination Regulates Expression of the Serine/Arginine-rich Splicing Factor 1 (SRSF1) in Normal and Systemic Lupus Erythematosus (SLE) T Cells.
 Moulton VR, Gillooly AR, Tsokos GC.
 J Biol Chem.
 2014 Feb 14;289(7):4126-34.